How to Use the Exit Step in Your Flodesk Workflow

 Summary

-• Use the Exit step to mark subscribers as completed and officially end their workflow journey.
+• Use an Exit step to permanently end a subscriber’s workflow

 Was this article helpful?